agent00jackson/Summer19DataStructures/README.md

-This project was for my Lab assignemnts in my Data Structures class.
+This project was for my Lab assignments in my Data Structures class.